Skip to main content

 This Integration is part of the Microsoft Graph Applications Pack.#

-Use the Azure Active Directory Applications integration to manage authorized applications.
-Use the Azure Active Directory Applications integration to manage authorized application.
+Use the Entra ID Applications integration (formerly Azure Active Directory Applications) to manage authorized applications.
 This integration was integrated and tested with version v1.0 of Microsoft Graph Services API.

 ParameterDescriptionRequired